20 Essential Content Marketing KPIs for Proving Your Value

 Scenario 2: DTC Ecommerce Client

-Key KPIs:
+Key Content Marketing KPIs:

-• Referral traffic & conversions from content
+• Referral traffic & conversion rates from content

-• Repeat purchase rate of content-driven customers
+• Repeat purchase rate of content-acquired customers

-• Subscriber growth & email engagement rates
+• Subscriber growth & email engagement metrics

 The KPIs You Need to Track (And Why They Matter)